mpwillson/fcgi/README.md

 This is an application server which implements the Fast CGI protocol to receive requests from a web server.
-The server is written in Janet and allows arbitraty Janet programs to be loaded to respond to FCGI requests.
+The server is written in Janet and allows arbitrary Janet programs to be loaded to respond to FCGI requests.

 Based on the specification found at